 Result

-With an IE4 surcharge of 300-600 € compared to IE3, this results in a Amortization period of 1.7-3.5 years.
-The remaining 11-13 years of use then yield pure energy gains.
+With an IE4 price premium of €300–600 over IE3, this results in a payback period of 1.7–3.5 years.
+The remaining 11–13 years of service life then yield pure energy savings.

 Permanent magnet synchronous motor (PMSM) vs. asynchronous motor with IE4/IE5